Glorifying God by loving him, loving others, and making disciples among all peoples.

 Scripture teaches that God’s mission is for knowledge of his glory to cover the earth as the waters cover the sea (Habakkuk 2:14).
 We believe that God has called his church for the purpose of accomplishing his mission in the world.
 At Shades Valley Community Church we seek to commit ourselves not to any self-created mission, but to God’s own mission.
 We love him by showing gospel love and speaking gospel truth to the ends of the earth.

-The mission of SVCC plays out in four main areas of our corporate life together.
+The purpose of SVCC plays out in four main areas of our corporate life together.
 We love God, love others, and make disciples as we worship together, serve together, do life together in community, and are on mission together to the ends of the earth.
 For more information simply click on one of the four ministry areas listed above.

 -We need revelation: A word from God can make up for a lifetime of lost and wrong dialogue.